joeyparrish/kinetoscope/hardware/README.md

    - The microcontroller is a Raspberry Pi Pico W, which is receives commands through the registers and sync token, and is responsible for WiFi/Ethernet and streaming video to SRAM.
+   - When ordering this through JLCPCB:
+     - The following parts must be populated by hand:
+       - J1 must be 2x Adafruit stacking headers modified to 26 pins each
+       - J2 must be 2x Adafruit stacking headers modified to 21 pins each
+       - J3 and J4 are 20-pin female headers @ 0.1 inch pitch, to mount a
+         Raspberry Pi Pico W with male headers facing down
+       - J5 and J7 are male right-angle headers @ 0.1 inch pitch, which need a
+         single jumper (see silkscreen notes for jumper settings for play vs programming)
+       - J6 is an optional 2x3 pin header @ 0.1 inch pitch to connect to an
+         external Ethernet featherwing (wiring required, no adapter yet)

 ## Sheets